calliope-project/calliope/doc/user/tutorials.rst

 The run configuration
 ---------------------

 At its most basic, the run configuration simply specifies which model to run, which mode to run it in, and what solver to use.
 These three options are the required minimum.
 In the case of the example models, we also specify some output options.
 The output options only apply when the ``calliope run`` command-line tool is used to run the model (see below).
+In the national-scale example:

 .. literalinclude:: ../../calliope/example_models/national_scale/run.yaml
    :language: yaml
    :lines: 5-15

-To speed up model runs, the built-in model's run configuration also specifies a time subset:
+To speed up model runs, the national-scale example model's run configuration also specifies a time subset:

 .. literalinclude:: ../../calliope/example_models/national_scale/run.yaml
    :language: yaml